The dark chocolate colour and chubby leaves arranged just like a flower make Echeveria Black Prince a very desirable succulent.

 There is no reported toxicity for Echeveria Black Prince for either humans, dogs, cats or other pets.
 We do not, however, recommend eating this plant.

-Echeveria Black Prince is quite a widespread plant, and it is not unusual to find it in garden centres or plant nurseries.
-Online nurseries, Amazon & eBay are very likely to stock these plants as well.
+Echeveria Black Prince is quite a widespread plant, and should be available from garden centres or plant nurseries.
+Online nurseries, Amazon & eBay stores are very likely to stock these plants as well.